NicomUA/room-booking/README.md

 1. Use Queue for email processing
 2. add validation to avoid booking lest then 30 minutes
 3. Add DB constrain to avoid overlap (move this logic to DB)
+4. Prisma caching middleware have some strange bug with configuration.
+Better to use in-house solution or caching queries

 ## Service Architecture:
              +------------------+